Moun802/CE_Mouna-Zaher-Hajji/Arduino Project.md

-- **Fitness bracket:** Uses the average BPM and the user age and sex to classify cardiovascular fitness
+-**Fitness bracket:** Uses the average BPM and the user age and sex to classify cardiovascular fitness

 ### Code
 Before the setup.
 This is to set our constants and important values